Was Jesus a Real Person?

 Can this go beyond faith?
 Does this have historicity?

-Indeed scholars, independent of religious creed, agree on several fundamental references behind a historical Yeshua, but, at the same time, they discard supposed evidence for the mystical/Biblical Jesus.
-They do this because this is the step (between history and fable), where the trail of objective evidence and historicity breaks down.
-Such lack of evidence, in the chain of causality leading to Christianity, is peculiar.
-Why would it break down, and not be intact?
-Why does evidence only support the mundane parts of his story and not the parts that matter?
+Indeed, scholars, independent of religious creed, agree on several fundamental references behind a historical Yeshua, but, at the same time, they discard supposed evidence for the mystical/Biblical Jesus.
+They do this because this is the step (between history and fable) where the trail of objective evidence and historicity breaks down.
+Such lack of evidence in the chain of causality leading to Christianity is peculiar.
+Why would it break down and not be intact?
+Why does evidence only support the mundane parts of his story - impressive as they are — and not the parts that set him apart?

 Objectively, one must find this lack of historical support peculiar.

 Remember, you have a man with supernatural abilities walking amongst us and sharing his powers openly.
 Yet, no source outside of the holy scriptures mentions him (which, by the way, was written about 50-150+ years after the events).
-He can walk on water, make inanimate objects into food, control the weather, cure illnesses, and even blindness and leprosy and death.
-Such a man would have drawn quite a bit of headline - even in his day.
+He can walk on water, turn inanimate objects into food, control the weather, cure illnesses, and even blindness, leprosy, and death.
+Such a man would have drawn quite a bit of headlines — even in his day.
 And yet, we have no such recordings.
 Nothing.

 Indeed, there are outside sources that mention the following of Jesus in those days.
 The Jewish historian, Flavius Josephus, is often referred to as an unbiased source, as he is the only outsider who mentions Jesus’ amazing achievements (still about half a century after the “fact,” mind you).
 He was an adamant historian, and he references Jesus twice in his many texts.
 This source, however, is not entirely valid.
 Many of his texts have been proven doctored by Christian followers and have gone through many revisions.
-The remaining authentic parts in his texts mostly mention the “following” of a Jesus.
-A cult, more specifically - and it is unclear from where he got this info.
-However, not anything about Jesus and his hallmarks.
-And, let us not forget; the “following” is not in question.
+The remaining authentic parts of his texts mostly mention the “following” of Jesus.
+A cult, more specifically — and it is unclear from where he got this info.
+However, there is nothing about Jesus and his hallmarks.
+And let us not forget that the “following” is not in question.

-Now, view this lack of historical documentation with our history of other historical fantastical personalities from this age, or even preceding this age, and it becomes peculiar still.
+Now, when we compare this lack of historical documentation with our history of other historical fantastical personalities from this age or even preceding this age, it becomes peculiar still.

 For example, we have multiple records of Thales of Miletus (650 BCE), Pythagoras of Samos (570 BCE), Plato (528 BCE), Socrates of Athens (470 BCE), Alexander The Great (356 BCE), Hannibal The Conqueror (247 BCE), Siddhartha Gautama The Buddha (480 BCE).
-Etc. Etc. These men have statues and paintings and drawings across cultures - even some made while they lived.
-Some, we have writings from, and for several others, we have solid diversified evidence of their being and their achievements over many different sources.
-And yet, despite the immense fascination our ancient historical records show for such fascinating men, none of them can compete with the amazing and fantastic things Jesus supposedly did - and still, we have no outside records of his powers.
+Etc. Etc. These men have statues, paintings, and drawings from different cultures — some even made while they lived.
+Some, we have writings from, and for several others, we have solid, diversified evidence of their being and their achievements from many different sources.
+And yet, despite the immense fascination our ancient historical records show for such fascinating men, none of them can compete with the amazing and fantastic things Jesus supposedly did — and still, we have no outside records of his powers.

-I submit, that if a Jesus indeed did the things he did, we would have had emperors and kings and wise men coming from all over to meet and study these phenomena.
+I submit that if Jesus indeed did the things he did, we would have had emperors, kings, and wise men coming from all over to meet and study these phenomena.
 They would have been richly recorded and documented in many different forms outside of the holy scriptures.
 The Bible does describe three wise men famously present at his birth, but no sources outside of the Bible do, and there would have been.
 There should have been.
 Plenty.

 Go more meticulously into the holy scriptures themselves, and it becomes even more… peculiar.

-Look at the facts - scarce as they may be - and the conclusion points in the direction that his stories are prevaricated to serve a political and religious agenda.
+Look at the facts — scarce as they may be — and the conclusion is that his stories are prevaricated to serve a political and religious agenda.

 Of course, even if we did have several sources backing him and his abilities, one should always remain skeptical.
 Carl Sagan taught us that;